 You Should Count Every Dollar You Spend

 We value what we quantify.
 We value what we track.
 You should track your net worth and your spending each month, especially your cash spending.
+These are the two most important numbers you should use to measure your finances.
 Knowing where your money goes is the first step in setting up or maintaining your monthly written budget.

 5 thoughts on “The Only Two Numbers You Should Measure in Your Finances”

 Very interesting… I especially appreciate the second number (what you spend) as it often surprises people when they take a few moments to see what they spend where.
 I always think I can provide people with savings if only they can show me where they spend their money.
 Great article Hank.

 I’m thinking about coming out with a post just like Krystal’s where I detail everything I spent for the week day by day.
 I’m hesitant though.
 Would readers care?
 I might be ashamed at what I find out about myself and reveal.
 Any thoughts?